Overview

 Mobile Experience

-Browser-based on iOS and Android.
-Mobile poker client supports Zone Poker (fast-fold) and tournament lobbies.
-Live dealer games run on 4G.
+Browser-based on iOS and Android, with no app required.
+The mobile poker client supports Zone Poker (fast-fold) and tournament lobbies, and live dealer games run on 4G.

 Player Complaints